ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/03-geo/assignment.md

   ```
 8. Set `Ignore missing` to true
 9. Click `Add processor`
-10. Click `Save changes`
+10. Click `Save changes` in the bottom-right

 ![3_geo.png](../assets/3_geo.png)

 ## Analyzing with Discover

-Jump back to Discover by clicking Discover in the left-hand navigation pane.
+Jump back to Discover by clicking `Discover` in the left-hand navigation pane.

 Adjust the time field to show the last 3 hours of data.